General Retreat Information

 We do not offer coffee unless it has been donated by a yogi.
 If you would like regular coffee, you should bring it with you, pre-ground, along with a filter.
 Hot water will be available 24 hours a day.

 I must eat meat.
 What should I do?

 You can bring pre-cooked canned meat or fish, deli style meats or canned items.
 There are cupboards and a refrigerator in the dining hall with limited storage.
 There are no facilities for cooking meat.

 What should I bring to a retreat?

 The climate is changeable, so bring a variety of loose, comfortable, casual, layered clothing.
 Bring outdoor walking shoes as well as slip-on shoes.
 Bring hat and sunscreen in the spring/summer and/or rain gear in the fall/winter for outdoor walking.
 A flashlight is a good idea.
-In respect of some people's allergies and sensitivities, please leave behind any scented products (including “natural” scents).
+To be respectful of some people's allergies and sensitivities, please leave behind any scented products (including “natural” scents).
 You may also want to bring a shawl.
 It’s a good idea to bring ear plugs if you’re sensitive to noise.

 Do I need to bring my own bedding?

 Yes, you should bring sheets for a single bed, a pillow case, and a towel.
 Blankets, bedspreads and pillows are provided.
 Or you can rent sheets and towels for $7- $12, sliding scale at the retreat (please bring a separate check or exact change for linen rentals).